dlokas159/Lokas-Daniel-Portfolio/engineering-files/Final-Project.md

 From this research, we decided that a medium-torque servo would be the best option for prototyping because it provides enough strength while still allowing smoother, safer movement.
 This helped guide the direction of the arm design moving forward.

 - **12-8-2025**
   Reviewed overall system design and identified components needing further refinement.
-  Updated project documentation to reflect current progress.

-- **12-10-2025**
-  Planned next steps for CAD modeling and prototyping.
-  Organized research notes and reference materials.
+Also updated my project documentation with the problems for the printing of the cup holder and the new servo decisions

 - **12-11-2025**
   I tried printing the self-balancing cup holder multiple times.
 Two of the prints failed completely, and one only printed about halfway before stopping.
 These failures showed that the design had weak areas, thin walls, and was difficult to print in its current orientation.